damianbaar/re-define/README.md

 ## re-define
-Let's `re-define` something ... without any configuration ... just do the magic for me.
+Let's `re-define` something ... without any configuration ... just do the magic for me, yet another build tool.

 Easy way to convert AMD and CommonJS projects to one bundle wrapped in `UMD`.

 ### Why
 * to get decent encapsulation, registering a bundle not a part
 * to make project compatibile across node and web without effort
+* to provide better support for `amd` projects

 ### Features
-* highly customizable: templates, transforms (like with browserify), discoverable folders
+* highly customizable: templates, transforms (like with browserify)
-* now also resolving modules dependencies
 * looking for dependencies in `node_modules` and `bower_components`
 * resolving whole dependencies trees as well as single file
 * resolving AMD !text plugin within `cjs` and `amd` code
-* using `vinyl`, integration with `gulp` should be easy
+* extends `vinyl` to keep contents in (file.contents) as AST, parse js file once and play with ast instead of content -> AST -> content
 * (WiP) detailed report, to get whole picture, display modules, dependencies and externals

 ### Nice things
-* when `re-define` meet external dep, automatically checks descriptor files, such as `bower.json` and `package.json, there is also a fallback to `node_modules` as well as `bower_components` when descriptor is missing or there is no `main` defined
+* when `re-define` meet external dep, automatically checks descriptor files, such as `bower.json` and `package.json`, there is also a fallback to `node_modules` as well as `bower_components` when descriptor is missing or there is no `main` defined
 * when including an `UMD` file as a dep and your `define` module is anonymous, `re-define` will add a name for you also check internal depenencies

 ### Limitation